mschinca/rbshop/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+1) Implement the swirl

+TIP: magickSwirlImage(wand, degrees)

+2) Implement #oil_paint and #swirl with parameter radius or degree